hychen/hyexec/README.md

 To execute commands in fluent api.

-Her is the roughly idea...
+Here is the roughly idea...

 ```javascript
 require! hyexec